buildingSMART/bSDD/Documentation/API version history.md

 Other changes:
  * "Materials" are not treated separately anymore, they are just Classes with type being Material.
  * Import field ClassificationProperty.ExternalPropertyUri has been removed completely.
 The field PropertyNamespaceUri (which is now called PropertyUri) already replaced it.
+ * Search APIs now support pagination

 Chagend APIs:
  * api/Class/v1: new, replaces api/Classification/v4
- * api/ClassSearch/v1: new, replaces api/ClassificationSearchOpen/v1
+ * api/ClassSearch/v1: new, replaces api/ClassificationSearchOpen/v1.
+    - Return contract now contains just one dictionary instead of a list of dictionaries which always contains one item.
+    - Supports pagination
  * api/Dictionary/v1: new, replaces api/Domain/v3
+    - Supports pagination
  * api/Dictionary/v1/Classes: new, replaces api/Domain/v3/Classifications.
-Besides name changes, Materials are not separately listed anymore
+    - Materials are not separately listed anymore
+    - Supports pagination
  * api/Dictionary/v1 PUT, DELETE: new, replaces api/Domain/v1
  * api/Material has been replaced by api/Class
  * api/Property/v4: new, replaces api/Property/v3
  * api/SearchList(Open)/v3: new, replaces api/SearchList(Open)/v2
+    - Supports pagination
  * api/TextSearchListOpen/v7: new, replaces api/TextSearchListOpen/v6
+    - Supports pagination
  * api/UploadImportFile/v1: updated, it accepts both old and new import json.
 Support for old import json will become deprecated.

 All replaced APIs still work for now but are marked as obsolete, as can be seen on the swagger page https://test.bsdd.buildingsmart.org/swagger.